MLxDB/home-page/content/home/welcome.md

 # ML for Data Management Group @ NTU
 <br>

 Our research lies at the intersection of Machine Learning and Databases.
-Current research projects includes learned index, learned query optimization, as well as data generation.

 <br>